 Lara holds a BA in International Politics from Western University and an MBA from Harvard Business School.

 CEO, Discovery Parks and Nimbus Synergies

-Paul Geyer is the Chief Executive Officer of Discovery Parks and Nimbus Synergies, an innovative investment program that devotes Discovery Parks’ assets into growing BC companies that focus on the intersection between health, life sciences, and technology.
+Paul Geyer is the Chief Executive Officer of Discovery Parks and Nimbus Synergies, an innovative investment program that devotes Discovery Parks’ assets into growing BC companies that focus on the intersection between health, life sciences and technology.
 A renowned serial entrepreneur, experienced Board member and Angel Investor, Paul has founded and led three companies through their growth phase, including Mitroflow in 1991, which was sold in 1999 for more than $50 million.
 Paul also started Medical Ventures (Neovasc) in 2001, a specialty vascular device company where he is currently Chairman of the Board.
-Paul also held the position of CEO at Neovasc until 2008, where he was responsible for raising over $40 million in Equity, currently also serving on the Board.
-Paul received his B.A.Sc in Electrical and Biomedical Engineering at the University of British Columbia.
+Paul also held the position of CEO at Neovasc until 2008, where he was responsible for raising over $40 million in equity, and currently also serves on the Board.
+Paul received his BASc in Electrical and Biomedical Engineering at the University of British Columbia

 Dr. Raymon Grewal